platy/issues/README.md

 ## Database Features:

 - Can be stored within the project repository (either within the main project branch or in an orphan branch)
+- Status can be verified with hooks - (eg. PR can only be merged if no task is in the state : 'in progress')
-- Usable without any application
+- Usable without any application - just text editor and file manager
 - Usable offline
 - Markdown issue bodies